What is the South Carolina Personhood Project?

 The personhood movement seeks to establish legal personhood and thereby protection for all human beings, beginning at fertilization.

-Does science support the claim that the unborn are human persons?
+Does science support claims that the unborn are human persons?

 What is a new, unique human life and when does it begin?
 The scientific answer centers on an understanding of individuality and distinctness, which is encoded in our DNA (genes).